wp-plugins/exchange-toolbar/readme.txt

 License: GNU GPLv2+
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple toolbar plugin for iThemes Exchnage
+A simple toolbar plugin for iThemes Exchange

 == Description ==
 A simple toolbar plugin for iThemes Exchange that allows for faster navigation within the plugin.
 This plugin is great for any store owner who wants to be able to view all products, go to settings, and check a sales count straight from the WordPress admin bar.

 No settings and easy to use.
-Simply install by downloading the zip on github (soon to be on WordPress.org)

 == Installation ==
 1. Unpack the entire contents of this plugin zip file into your `wp-content/plugins/` folder locally